 Here are some things your organization should monitor:

 - Regulatory change.
-Keep up to date with any changes to compliance obligations or industry standards, to assure that your security controls align with outside expectations.
+Keep current with any changes to compliance requirements or industry standards to assure that your security controls align with outside expectations.

 - Vendor risk.
-A third-party risk management program is also a must, if you don’t already have one in place.
-You’ll need to assess and document your security and compliance controls each time you onboard a new vendor and you’ll need to monitor those vendors throughout the vendor lifecycle.
+A third-party risk management program is also necessary if you don’t already have one.
+You’ll need to assess and document your security and compliance controls each time you onboard a new vendor, and you’ll need to monitor those vendors throughout the vendor lifecycle.

 - Internal IT usage.
-To stay ahead of potential gaps in your security, you should know what technology your internal teams use and how they use it.
-Account for new technology anytime there is a change to a workflow or process.
+To stay ahead of potential risks in your security posture, you should know what technology your internal teams use and how they use it.
+Assess new technology any time there is a change to a workflow or process.

 For most organizations, the cybersecurity risk management process is overwhelming.
-It’s expensive, time consuming, and resource intensive.
+It’s expensive, time-consuming, and resource intensive.
 For this reason, many organizations opt to skip the process entirely.
-Given the possible costs of cybersecurity failure, however, that isn’t a viable long-term strategy.
+However, that isn’t a viable long-term strategy given the possible costs of cybersecurity failure.

-Fortunately, governance, risk management, and compliance (GRC) software can help to automate the worst parts of the process for you.
+Fortunately, governance, risk management, and compliance (GRC) software can automate the worst parts of the process.

-To stay ahead of ever-evolving security threats, you need a solution that can help you better manage risks and mitigate business exposure by providing you with greater visibility across your organization.
+To stay ahead of ever-evolving security threats, you need a solution that can help you better manage risks and mitigate business exposure by providing greater visibility across the organization.

-Reciprocity ZenRisk is an integrated cybersecurity risk management solution designed to provide you with actionable insights to gain the visibility you need to stay ahead of threats and communicate the impact of risk on high-priority business initiatives.
-Turn the unknown into quantifiable and actionable risk insights with built-in expertise that identifies and maps risks, threats and controls for you, so you can spend less time setting up the application and more time using it.
+The RiskOptics ZenGRC platform is an integrated cybersecurity risk management solution designed to provide actionable insights to gain the visibility you need to stay ahead of threats and communicate the impact of risk on high-priority business initiatives.
+Turn the unknown into quantifiable and actionable risk insights with built-in expertise that identifies and maps risks, threats, and controls for you so you can spend less time setting up the application and more time using it.

-A single, real-time view of risk and business context allows you to communicate to the board and key stakeholders in a way that’s framed around their priorities, keeping your risk posture in sync with the direction your business is moving.
+A single, real-time view of risk analysis within the business allows you to communicate to the board and key stakeholders in a way framed around their priorities, keeping your risk posture in sync with the direction your business is moving.

-Reciprocity ZenRisk will even notify you automatically of any changes or required actions, so you can be on top of your risk posture like never before.
+It will notify you automatically of any changes or required actions so you can be on top of your risk posture like never before.
 Eliminate time-consuming, manual work and streamline collaboration by automating workflows and integrating with your most critical systems.

-Now, through a more active approach, you can give time back to your team with Reciprocity ZenRisk.
-Talk to an expert today to learn more about how the Reciprocity Product Suite can help your organization mitigate cybersecurity risk and stay ahead of threats.
+Schedule a demo today to learn more about how ZenGRC can help your organization mitigate cybersecurity risk and stay ahead of threats.